Home

 Rinko Kawauchi

-Ed van der Elksen - A history of love in Saint Germain des Prés
+Ed van der Elsken - A history of love in Saint Germain des Prés

 In 1950 Ed van der Elsken (Netherlands, 1925 - 1990) leaves for Paris, where he finds his peers in Saint Germain des Prés, amongst a group of bohemians.
 Unknowingly, he keeps a photographic diary of their comings and goings.
 He is particularly fascinated by the red-haired Vali Myers.
 In his photos he captures the essence of the younger generation during the existentialist post-war era.